 I quite enjoyed the fact that all the characters were later on in life, it’s nice to have characters that have already been through a lot and still have so much to enjoy and to do.
 The setting of Winsley Green really adds to the story, a little place where everyone knows each others business, great for support but also gossip.

-I liked that Pauline and Barbara were so different, Barbara is quite sharp and opinionated whereas Pauline is warm and fits in easily, it was nice to see their relationship develop and made even more fun by the appearance of the quirky and at times mysterious Bisto.
+I liked that Pauline and Barbara were so different, Barbara is quite sharp and opinionated whereas Pauline is warm and fits in easily, it was nice to see their relationship develop from perfunctory into something meaningful and made even more fun by the appearance of the quirky and at times mysterious Bisto.

-The Old Girls’ Network has all the right ingredients for a wonderfully lighthearted and engaging read and I would recommend it if you are looking for a fun distraction.
+The Old Girls’ Network has all the right ingredients for a wonderfully lighthearted and engaging read, it has characters that you can’t help but fall in love with and I would recommend it if you are looking for a fun distraction.

 Judy Leigh is the bestselling author of Five French Hens, A Grand Old Time and The Age of Misadventure and the doyenne of the ‘it’s never too late’ genre of women’s fiction.
 She has lived all over the UK from Liverpool to Cornwall, but currently resides in Somerset.